jsarchibald/cs50/exercises/week7.md

 #### Deleting Ozai's entry

-This last part is relatively simpler compared to the previous one.
+This last part is relatively simple compared to the previous one.
 We're just using the `DELETE` syntax (W3Schools reference [here](https://www.w3schools.com/sql/sql_delete.asp)) to delete Ozai's row in the `customers` table.
 We know from W3Schools that the general syntax for this looks something like:

 ```sql
 DELETE FROM table_name WHERE condition;